MECE is a list. It is a list of qualities lists should have. According to MECE, any list should be

 - No gaps

-MECE widely used by management consultants.
+MECE is widely used by management consultants.
 In fact it seems to have acquired the status of holy writ.
 According to Ethan Rasiel in The McKinsey Way:

 MECE…is a sine qua non of the problem-solving process at McKinsey.
 MECE gets pounded into every new associate’s head from the moment of entering the Firm.
 Every document (including internal memos), every presentation, every email and voice mail produced by a McKinsey-ite is supposed to be MECE.
 Ask any number of McKinsey alumni what they remember most about the way the Firm solves problems and they will tell you, “MECE, MECE, MECE.